 Some of the most common causes of diarrhea in older people include:

-- Bacteria or virus.
+- Bacteria or viruses.
 More serious infections may cause vomiting as well.

-- Medication: Some medications can upset the gastrointestinal (GI) tract and cause diarrhea.
+- Medication: Some medications, especially antibiotics, can upset the gastrointestinal (GI) tract and cause diarrhea.
 Others make it more likely to get an infection in your GI tract.

 - Irritable bowel syndrome (IBS): If someone has diarrhea with cramps for no clear reason, they may have IBS.
 Certain foods, lack of exercise, or a high amount of stress can make it worse.